temporalio/temporal-learning/docs/tutorials/go/build-an-ecommerce-app/index.md

 ## Check for an abandoned cart

-In eCommerce, an is a shopping cart that has items, but which the user hasn't added any new items to or checked out after a few hours.
+In eCommerce, an abandoned cart is a shopping cart that has items, but which the user hasn't added any new items to or checked out after a few hours.
 In a traditional web app architecture, abandoned cart notifications can be complicated.

 You might need to use a job queue like [Celery](https://en.wikipedia.org/wiki/Celery_(software)) in Python or [Machinery](https://github.com/RichardKnop/machinery) in Go.
 Then, you would schedule a job that checks if the cart is abandoned, and reschedule that job every time the cart is updated.